5 Best (100% Free!) iOS VPN Apps for iPhone & iPad in 2021

-A VPN will have a slight impact on your iPhone’s battery life, but not enough that you’ll notice a significant difference.
-To keep you fully protected, a high-quality VPN service will need to be connected to the server at all times.
-This is so your connection is constantly encrypted, even when background processes like mail syncing are running.
+Like any other app, a VPN will have a slight impact on your iPhone’s battery life.
+This is because your connection is constantly encrypted, even when background processes like mail syncing are running.

 Will an iOS VPN work on my other devices?

-Yes, most VPNs that support iOS will also work on other devices, like Windows computers, Macs, and Android smartphones.
+Yes, most VPNs that support iOS will also work on other devices, like Windows, Macs, and Android smartphones.
 Many of the best free VPNs for iPhones and iPads can also be used on other devices — ExpressVPN has app support for multiple devices, including iOS, macOS, Windows, Android, Linux, routers, and more!
 Not only that, but it’s one of the top-rated VPNs for the Windows OS — and almost all its features are available on iOS as well.

 It’s worth noting that a free VPN will often only provide a single device connection at a time.
 You may be able to download the app to multiple devices, but unless you upgrade to a premium subscription you won’t be able to connect them simultaneously.